ninaschulte/historicquiz/README.md

 # Diagram
 ![Alt Text](documentation/diagram.png)
 # Features
-*Note - all screenshots were done before the final styling
+*Note - screenshots were done before the final styling.
+Next button is hidden when user did not submit the answer yet.
 ## Landing page
 On the landing page, you are presented with an input field where users need to type their names.
 In the header, there are rules, and in the footer, you can find the name of the author.
 Users must type their names to start the quiz.
 Users can initiate the quiz by submitting the 'Start the quiz' button.
 ![Alt Text](documentation/typename.png)